Welcoming Albany is located in southwest Georgia, 187 miles south of the state capital of Atlanta.

 1. Thronateeska Heritage Center

 Located around the 1913 former Union Station rail depot, the Thronateeska Heritage Center on Heritage Plaza comprises a series of buildings making up Albany’s primary museums complex.

 Taking its name from the Creek native American word for the Flint River, the complex contains a history museum, science museum, rail museum, and planetarium.

 The Wetherbee Planetarium boasts a 40-inch full dome high-definition system, the first of its kind in the world.

-The history museum focusses on Albany’s past, with major displays both inside and out, while the science museum shifts from dinosaur skeletons to twenty-first century breakthroughs.
+The history museum focuses on Albany’s past, with major displays both inside and out, while the science museum shifts from dinosaur skeletons to twenty-first century breakthroughs.

-Rail displays include Locomotive 107, an impressive steam engine that once travelled along the rails to and from the city.
+Rail displays include Locomotive 107, an impressive steam engine that once traveled along the rails to and from the city.

 2. Albany Museum of Art